MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Remove-AzureRMVMSqlServerExtension.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmVMSqlServerExtension** cmdlet removes an azure_2ssNoVersion extension from a virtual machine.
+The **Remove-AzureRmVMSqlServerExtension** cmdlet removes an AzuressNoVersion extension from a virtual machine.

 ## EXAMPLES